-The investigator/study site will cooperate and provide direct access to study documents and data, including source documentation for monitoring by the study monitor, audits by the responsible party or its representatives, review by the EC, and inspections by applicable regulatory authorities, as described in the Noninterventional Trial Agreement.
-If contacted by an applicable regulatory authority, the investigator will notify the responsible party of contact, cooperate with the authority, provide the responsible party with copies of all documents received from the authority, and allow the responsible party to comment on any responses, as described in the Noninterventional Trial Agreement.
+The investigator/study site will cooperate and provide direct access to study documents and data, including source documentation for monitoring by the study monitor, audits by the MAH or its representatives, review by the EC, and inspections by applicable regulatory authorities, as described in the Non-interventional Trial Agreement.
+If contacted by an applicable regulatory authority, the investigator will notify the MAH of contact, cooperate with the authority, provide the MAH with copies of all documents received from the authority, and allow the MAH to comment on any responses, as described in the Non-interventional Trial Agreement.